grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 - The value of the max_connections_per_subchannel setting increases, all existing connections are already at their MAX_CONCURRENT_STREAMS limit, and there are queued RPCs.

+The subchannel will never close a connection once it has been established.
+However, when a connection is closed for any reason, it is removed from the subchannel.
+If the application wishes to garbage collect unused connections, it should configure MAX_CONNECTION_IDLE on the server side, as described in [A9].

+If all working connections are terminated, the subchannel will fail all queued RPCs with status UNAVAILABLE.
+Note that these RPCs will be eligible for transparent retries (see [A6]), because no wire traffic was produced for them.

 #### Backoff Behavior and Connectivity State